 How do I use the service?

-In most cases, you need to book an appointment ahead of time to speak with your GP or another member of your practice team.
+In most cases, you need to book an appointment ahead of time to speak to a member of your general practice team.

 Appointments can be made online through some practice websites or by phoning the practice directly.

-Before you phone your GP practice, you should consider whether you can manage your condition safely yourself by getting advice from our self-help guides or by speaking with your local pharmacist, or local optometrist for eye problems.
+Before you contact your general practice team, you should consider whether you can manage your condition safely yourself by getting self-care advice from:

 Your local GP or a trained member of the practice team will give you advice and provide medicine if needed.
 They may need to refer you to another healthcare professional such as your dentist, optometrist or another NHS service if they feel your condition needs further investigation or specialist care.